PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 Note that directories will be ignored.
 This example also supports adding GZip compression to the files:

-# Compress and attach all files in the current directory with just the filename as the stored filename
+# Attach and compress all files in the current directory using the short filename

 Get-ChildItem | Add-PowerPassAttachment -GZip